geekbot-com/technical-assessment/README.md

 - [X] Realtime (Nodejs or Phoenix)

-    After you have implemented the slack api calls, try updating the channels, private channels and latest post in the profile page in realtime.
+    - After you have implemented the slack api calls, try updating the channels, private channels and latest post in the profile page in realtime.

+**GOOD LUCK AND REMEMBER TO HAVE FUN**